Lukas-Heiligenbrunner/Dynu-IP-Refresher/README.md

 There is a configuration file `/etc/iprefresher.cfg` where you have to specify the DYNU API key (get it from their homepage), the domainid and your domain.
 Furthermore, you can optionally specify a Telegram API key and a Chat ID if you want to be notfied when your local ip changes.

+To enable and start the service:
+`systemctl enable iprefresher.service` and `systemctl start iprefresher.service`

 ## Build
 ## Basic Build